-565.072Domestic assault, first degree 1.
+565.72 Domestic assault, first degree 1.
 A person commits the offense of domestic assault in the first degree if he or she attempts to kill or knowingly causes or attempts to cause serious physical injury to a domestic victim, as the term "domestic victim" is defined under section 565.002.

-565.073 Domestic assault, second degree 1.
-Person commits the offense of domestic assault in the second degree if the act involves a domestic victim, as the term "domestic victim" is defined under section 565.002, and he or she: (1) Knowingly causes physical injury to such domestic victim by any means, including but not limited to, use of deadly weapon or dangerous instrument, or by choking or strangulation; or (2) Recklessly causing serious physical injury to such domestic victim; or (3) Recklessly causes physical injury to such domestic victim by means of any deadly weapon.
+565.73 Domestic assault, second degree 1.
+Person commits the offense of domestic assault in the second degree if the act involves a domestic victim, as the term "domestic victim" is defined under section 565.002, and he or she: (1) Knowingly causes physical injury to such domestic victim by any means, including but not limited to, use of deadly weapon or dangerous instrument, or by choking or strangulation; or (2) Recklessly causing serious physical injury to such domestic victim by means of any deadly weapon.

-565.074Domestic assault, third degree 1.
+565.74 Domestic assault, third degree 1.
 A person commits the offense of domestic assault in the third degree if he or she attempts to cause physical injury or knowingly causes physical pain or illness to a domestic victim, as the term "domestic victim" is defined under section 565.002.